RyshchukDmytro/Swift/Core Data.md

 What is CoreData?

+1)
+2)
+3) Managed Object Context -> Transfer data from [2] to [Core Data Persistent Container]
+4) Core Data Persistent Container -> Place where data is saved and can be readed.

 CoreData is like a storage for iOS/macOS applications that helps to store information.

 **Places where to learn:**